Myanmar coup to dampen U.S. trade, impact footwear companies, experts warn

 Biden under pressure for strong U.S. response to Myanmar coup

-(Reporting by Andrea Shalal; additional reporting by Simon Lewis; Editing by Heather Timmons and Rosalba O'Brien)
+(Reporting by Andrea Shalal; additional reporting by Simon Lewis in Washington and Anna Ringstrom in Stockholm; Editing by Heather Timmons and Rosalba O'Brien)

 ((andrea.shalal@tr.com; +1 202-815-7432;))